Black Knight Challenge Run in Penistone, Yorkshire!

 Can I use an ipod or mp3 player on the course?

 Yes.
-Though please be aware that you are running on public footpaths with the general public so make sure that you pay attention to cyclists, people, dogs, horseriders, wildlife and so on.
+Though please be aware that you are running on public footpaths with the general public so make sure that you pay attention to traffic, people, children on bikes, wildlife and so on.